nikhil-me/Automatic-Number-Plate-Recognition/README.md

 -run command "python exp.py"

--the test images are in Folder EXE
+-the test images are in Folder car

 -Segmented results get stored in folder TEST